jpf/Zendesk-Twilio-SMS/README.md

     If you don't get any errors then:

- 2. Push the code to Heroku

-        git push heroku master

- 3. Configure your Heroku app with the settings from above
+ 2. Configure your Heroku app with the settings from above

         # NOTE: While this command should work, it doesn't seem to.
         # I suggest using the commands below if you're having trouble